bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/04-HPC_architectures.md

 teaching: 20
 exercises: 0
 questions:
-- "What makes a high-performance computer?"
+- "What components make up a high-performance computer?"
-- "How are HPC systems built??"
+- "How are they typically connected together?"
+- "What does this mean for how software runs?"
 objectives:
-- "Learning what a HPC system is for"
+- "Understand typical/common architectures of HPC machines"
+- "Understand the difference between a shared memory and a distributed memory architecture"
 keypoints:
 - "To be determined"
 ---